 Cumin, anise, fennel and sweet anise are the best natural medicines for bloating, among which cumin is the most effective.
 However, other herbs also help with poor digestion and gases.
-It turned out that the mixture from the fruits of all four herbs is particularly effective if we give priority to cumin.
+It turns out that the mixture from the fruits of all four herbs is particularly effective if we give priority to cumin.

 Cumin tea is considered a good source of fiber that is essential for the normal functioning of your digestive system.
 With the help of cumin, you can calm your stomach and fix problems such as gases, bloating, constipation and diarrhea.

-It is so effective natural aid in case of digestive problems that people with irritable bowel syndrome often choose it as a natural hellper.
+It is so effective natural aid in case of digestive problems that people with irritable bowel syndrome often choose it as a natural helper.

 Cumin seeds are a real miracle of nature.
 They immediately help if you have problems with digestion and if you have gases and feeling bloated.
 You can use them in two ways.
 The first is that you take a half of a teaspoon of cumin seeds in your mouth and swallow with a glass of hot water.
 The other one is to cook tea from the cumin.
-Boil a teaspoon of seeds in three deciliters of water.
-When it boils, cook for a few more minutes, cool it down a little, strain it and drink it.
+Boil a teaspoon of seeds in 3 deciliters of water.
+When it boils, cook for a few more minutes, cool it down a little, strain it and drink.